 All medication will be stored in the locked medical cabinet in the office.
-Any staff who have medication will need to keep the medication in the locked medical cabinet clearly labelled with their name.
+Any staff who have medication during the school day must discuss this with the Headteacher or Head of education and the medication must be stored in the locked medical cabinet clearly labelled with their name.